Moh-Zaman/FED-Bootcamp-M1-Challenge/README.md

 ## License

-View Licnese in the repository
+View License in the repository